 How to Make Them

 This is the least fussy dessert recipe but it tastes divine.
-I made a video, so you could see for yourself just how easy these pear tarts are.
-Once you know how to fold them, the rest is up to the ingredients.
-They are what make these tarts irresistible.
+Once you know how to fold them, the rest is up to the ingredients to make these tarts irresistible.

 What Pears to Use